 If you are interested in applying for this award, your school guidance counselor or principal should submit the Community Scholarship Nomination Form no later than January 17, 2020.
 If you have any questions, Please contact Karman Kent, Trinity’s Director of Enrollment Management, at 919-402-8262, ext.
 1503 or by email at email@example.com.

 Trinity School is a participant in three North Carolina programs that expand school choice for eligible students in kindergarten through grade 12.
-The Opportunity Scholarship, Disabilities Grant, and Education Savings Account can help cover private or independent school tuition and required fees.
+The Opportunity Scholarship (up to $4,200 per year), the Disabilities Grant (up to $4,000 per semester), and the Education Savings Account can help cover private or independent school tuition and required fees.

 To learn more, please visit ncseaa.edu/K-12Grants.